sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     * `-o`: specify path of file containing count results (_i.e._ output file, in tsv format)
     * Paths of sorted .bam file(s) (_i.e._ input file(s)) are not specified with an parameter, they are simply added at the end of the command

-**Exercise:** What does L16 do?
+**Exercise:** Copy this rule in your Snakefile.
+What does L18 do?
 Why did we add it?

 ??? success "Answer"
     The `mv` command can be used to move or rename a file.
 Here, it does the latter. featureCounts outputs a second, separate file (in tsv format) containing summary statistics about read counting, with the name `<output_name>.summary`.
 For example, if the output is `test.tsv`, summary will be printed in `test.tsv.summary`.
 However, there is no parameter available to choose the filename, so if we need this file as an output, we have to manually rename it.

 It would be interesting to know what is happening when featureCounts runs.
 This is where the `log` and `benchmark` directives come into play!

-**Exercise:** Copy this rule in your Snakefile.
-Then, add the `log` and `benchmark` directives to the rule.
+**(Optional) Exercise:** If you have time, add the `log` and `benchmark` directives to the rule.
 Don't forget to update the directive values to match the ones you used in your previous rules.
+You can check out slides 29-35 of the presentation (available [here](#material)) for information on those directives.

 ??? tip "Logs and benchmarks"
     * `log` and `benchmark` directives must contain the same `wildcards` as the `output` directive, here `sample`